Prefer trees and places at least 3 feet off the ground

 If you think you have a bald-faced hornet nest on your home or elsewhere on your property, contact The Bug Man and Queen Bee.
 Do not attempt to remove the nest or disturb the colony in any way as the hornets are extremely aggressive and will sting.

-Call or email us today for our stinging insect removal services and our friendly office staff will give you an estimate right away and get you on the schedule as soon as possible, sometimes the next day!
+Call or email us today for our bald-faced hornet removal services and our friendly office staff will give you an estimate right away and get you on the schedule as soon as possible, sometimes the next day!
 Our technicians are equipped with safety equipment and can safely kill the nest and remove the threat.
-We take great pride in meeting, and exceeding our customer’s expectations and are proud to be local and family-owned.
+We take great pride in meeting, and exceeding our Milwaukee-area customer’s expectations and are proud to be local and family-owned.
 Call or email today for your free estimate!

 Get your home protected now!